kylenyh/knyh.github.io/README.md

 * Database design techniques in computing
 * Types of databases used in computing
 * Roles of databases in computing
-* Principles of architecture systems in computing
+* Understanding the principles of architecture systems in computing
-* Principles of cybersecurity in computing
+* Understanding the principles of cybersecurity in computing
-* Principles of hardware in computing
+* Understanding the principles of hardware in computing
-* Principles of algorithms in computing
+* Understanding the principles of algorithms in computing
-* Principles of computational techniques in computing
+* Understanding the principles of computational techniques in computing

 ### Mathematics
 * Mathematical analysis of limits, sequences, series, functions
 * Systems of linear equations and matrices in multi-dimensions
-* Principles of vector spaces and linear transformations
+* Understanding the principles of vector spaces and linear transformations
-* Principles of modelling and data analysis
+* Understanding the principles of modelling and data analysis
-* Principles of multi-dimensional vector calculus and differential operators
+* Understanding the principles of multi-dimensional vector calculus and differential operators
-* Principles of statistical interference and modelling in computers
+* Understanding the principles of statistical interference and modelling in computers
-* Principles of statistical theory to develop and evaluate optimum statistical procedures
+* Understanding the principles of statistical theory to develop and evaluate optimum statistical procedures
 * Applications of group theory and rings
 * Lebesgue's theory of measure and integration in partial differential equations
 * Mathematical theory of analyzing complex model systems